privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 .. index:: useridresolvers, LDAP, Active Directory

-Each organisation or compancy usually has its users managed at a central location.
+Each organisation or company usually has its users managed at a central location.
 This is why privacyIDEA does not provide its own user management but rather connects to existing user stores.